janlindblad/draft-tlm-philatelist/draft-lindblad-tlm-philatelist.md

 In {{I-D.draft-palmero-ivy-ps-almo-01}}, the DMLMO team has built an inventory structure that describes systems, subsystems and their soft- and hardware components.
 They are called assets in the DMLMO YANG models.
 Some of the collected telemetry data streams may pertain to quite precisely to these assets, and it may be interesting to see the linkage.
 For this reason, there is an optional module, ietf-tlm-philatelist-assets, that augments the Philatelist Index structure and adds the possibility to point to a DMLMO asset that the TSDB Partition pertains to.

-# YANG-based Telemetry Outlook

-Much work has already gone into the area of telemetry, YANG, and even their intersection.
-E.g.
-{{I-D.draft-ietf-opsawg-collected-data-manifest-03}},
-{{I-D.draft-claise-netconf-metadata-for-collection-03}} and
-{{I-D.draft-netana-nmop-yang-message-broker-integration-00}} come to mind.
-We (the POWEFF authoring team) would like to work with the authoring teams of these drafts to align our joint work.

-Many essential data sources in real world deployments do not support any YANG-based interfaces, and that situation is expected to remain for the forseable future, which is why we find it important to be able to ingest data from free form (often REST-based) interfaces, and then add the necessary rigor on the Collector level.
-Then output the datastreams in formats that existing, mature tools can consume directly.

-In particular, this draft depends on the mapping of YANG-based structures to the typical TSDB tag-based formats described in {{I-D.draft-kll-yang-label-tsdb-00}}.

-For the evolution of the YANG-based telemetry area, we believe this approach, combining pragmatism in the telemetry data stream interfaces with rigor and transparency regarding the data content, is key.
-We would like to make this work fit in with the works of others in the field.

 # YANG Modules

 ## Base types module for Philatelist